 Lots of other people have had the same problem.
 So here’s a list of practical DIY projects to help you get the most out of your Christmas tree.

-Organic Gardening covers the basic garden disposal options, as shredding and composting your tree for pine mulch is a great way to ensure happy spring flowers and shrubs.
+The National Christmas Tree Association covers the basic garden disposal options, as shredding and composting your tree for pine mulch is a great way to ensure happy spring flowers and shrubs.
 Thankfully, there are a few other creative options as well: